Attribution 4.0 (CC BY 4.0)https://creativecommons.org/licenses/by/4.0/

 License information was derived automatically

-Population ages 00-04, female (% of female population) in Russia was reported at 4.4979 % in 2023, according to the World Bank collection of development indicators, compiled from officially recognized sources.
-Russia - Population ages 0-4, female (% of female population) - actual values, historical data, forecasts and projections were sourced from the World Bank on March of 2025.
+Population in urban agglomerations of more than 1 million (% of total population) in Russia was reported at 23.88 % in 2024, according to the World Bank collection of development indicators, compiled from officially recognized sources.
+Russia - Population in urban agglomerations of more than 1 million - actual values, historical data, forecasts and projections were sourced from the World Bank on August of 2025.

 Due to the devastating impact of the Second World War on the Soviet population, the total population in 1950 was almost 15.5 million fewer than in 1940, which is a decrease of eight percent.
 In Russia (RSFSR), the largest of the Soviet states, the population difference was almost nine million people; also eight percent.
 It would take until 1955 for the populations of either the USSR or Russia to reach their pre-war levels, which was a decade after the conflict had ended.
 Urbanization Despite this drop in total population, industrialization and urbanization saw a significant change in the USSR's population distribution between the given years.
 The Soviet urban population increased by 6.3 million, or ten percent, between 1940 and 1950; 5.8 million of this was in Russia, which was a 15 percent increase.
 In contrast, the Soviet Union's rural population dropped by 21.8 million (a 17 percent change), 14.5 million of which in Russia (a decrease of 20 percent).
 In terms of overall population, the urban population of the USSR rose from 33 to 39 percent between 1940 and 1950, and from 34 to 43 percent in Russia.
 By 1955, 44 percent of the Soviet population, and 49 percent of the Russian population, lived in an urban setting.